mainkoon81/ooo-Bayesian-Modeling-A/README.md

  - __Q.
 When can we ignore the `missing data mechanism` and focus only on the **likelihood that we get to observe**?__
    - To answer this, one can define a notion called **missing at random** (MAR).
-     - The joint over (x, y, o) have the following characteristics that the observation variables o are independent of the unobserved X's
+     - The joint over (x, y, o) have the following characteristics that the observation variables `O` are independent of the missing `X`'s.
+This means if you tell me the `Y` values that you observe, then the fact that something may or may not have been observed doesn't carry any additional information.
      <img src="https://user-images.githubusercontent.com/31917400/99183382-315e2180-2733-11eb-9268-4f2b9a757b94.jpg" />